vishnupriya1091/LeanTaasTest/README.md

 # LeanTaasTest
 Lean Taas Assignment with test cases implemented in pytest for given questions

+This is a pycharm project which can be imported and used to see the output.

 Procedure followed to write the tests

 1. To simulate the request, mock api request was created with a response of 200 and expected JSON as output.